History Files

 Western Europe

-Map United Kingdom of the Netherlands (House of Orange-Nassau) (Low Countries)
+United Kingdom of the Netherlands (House of Orange-Nassau) (Low Countries)

 AD 1813 - 1831

-The Belgian territories which formed much of the southern half of the kingdom were not to be left in the hands of France but instead would create a single strong buffer state against any further potential French aggression.
 The kingdom was to be ruled by the protestant King William I of the Netherlands, prince of Orange-Nassau.
 It was largely created for the convenience of Europe, regardless of the wishes of the Belgian and Dutch people.
 Divided since the sixteenth century, the northern and southern Netherlands were now reunited.

-William also created the new state universities of Ghent and Liège, and the university of Leuven was placed under state control to remove it from Catholic influence.
-Secondary schools were also established.
-The favourable economic situation initially reinforced the king's popularity amongst the middle class.
-The union made economic sense, and for a while it seemed that the enforced alliance of the two countries might work.
+The favourable economic situation initially reinforced the king's popularity amongst the new middle class.
+The union made economic sense, and for a while it seemed that the enforced alliance of the two countries may work.
 But neither the Dutch nor the Belgians were very keen on this union.

 The Dutch rather despised the subservient attitude of their southern neighbours, while Catholic Belgium was unhappy at being joined to the Calvinist Netherlands.
 With Dutch the official language, the Belgian French regional elite felt sidelined, despite the Belgian population outnumbering the Dutch.